ronaldgreeff/django-chartjs/README.md

 # django-chartjs
-A Django + charts.js implementation
+A simple Django + charts.js implementation (early 2019)

 Brief: ~200 members submit quarterly figures.
 Provide something in return to members in the form of data visualisation / charts

 Rationale: Submission every quarter / client already has a standard dataset they extract every quarter, so run preset queries at submission close; process and store the results in database to reduce computing.

 # Model:
 Chart -< DataSet -< Entry

-Pretty simple
+Pretty simple (Chart can have 1+ related DataSets, which are composed of 1+ related Entries)

 # View:
 ChartSerialiser (ready data before it's sent to database as JSON)